Fencing for Pigs ~ Which Type Is Best for Your Farm?

 Piglets behind the fencing of a pigsty

-It should also be noted that this kind of perimeter fence will be useless against wild boars, wild pigs, feral pigs, and any larger feeder pigs that might want to get to the piglets.
+It should also be noted that this kind of perimeter fence will be useless against larger wild predators and any large feeder pigs that might want to get to the piglets.
 So, this kind of fencing is not for protection so much as it is for containment.

 Apart from containment, this kind of fencing material is a great introduction to electric fencing for young piglets.
 By the time they get old enough to forage with the other pastured pigs, they know what an electric fence looks like and respect it enough to stay within its bounds.